2025–26 Clemson Tigers men's basketball team: Previous season

 The Tigers finished the season 27–7 and 18–2 in ACC play to finish in a tie for second place.
 As the third seed in the 2025 ACC tournament earned a bye into Quarterfinals where they defeated sixth seed SMU.
 In the Semifinals they could not avenge a regular season loss to Louisville as they lost by three points.
 They received an at-large bid to the NCAA Tournament.
 The Tigers were a five-seed in the Midwest regional.
-They were upset 69–67 by twevlve-seed McNeese in the First Round.
+They were upset 69–67 by twelfth-seed McNeese in the First round.
 The Tigers mounted a comeback after being down 31–13 at halftime of the game, but they fell just short.